mousetail/Cerebellum/README.md

 * First of nth scope
 * Second "
 * Third
-* Input
-* nth-command line argument
+* List of command line arguments.
+Excludes any used by the interpreter.
 * Create Variable
 * Read N-th variable
 * Index in inner loop